-What Can a Handyman Do in Madison in Madison County, Tennessee?
+What Can a Handyman Do Without a License in Madison in Madison County, Tennessee?

 In Tennessee, most “handyman” work can be done without a state contractor license if each job stays under the state’s monetary threshold (including labor and materials) and you are not performing regulated trades (electrical, plumbing, HVAC, gas).
 For larger jobs, or if you bid/contract above the threshold, you generally need a Tennessee contractor license issued by the Board for Licensing Contractors.
 Even when exempt from a contractor license, you may still need permits and a local (city/county) business license to operate legally.